 At the conclusion of the firm’s complaints process, if you remain dissatisfied, then you have a right to complain to the Legal Ombudsman, usually within 6 months of the above eight week period, who can be contacted on 0300 555 0333 or by e mail email@example.com or you can write to Legal Ombudsman, PO Box 6806, Wolverhampton WV1 9WJ or visit the website: www.legalombudsman.org.uk There are exceptions to the eight week period and the 6 month period mentioned above, details of which can be found on the Legal Ombudsman’s website.
 Further, whilst individual clients have the right to have recourse to the Legal Ombudsman, certain other types of client (for example personal representatives) might not – and similarly details regarding the eligibility criteria can be found on the Legal Ombudsman’s website.

-The Legal Ombudsman cannot accept a complaint if more than six years have passed since the act or omission complained of, or (if the act or omission is more than six years old) more than three years have passed from when you should reasonably have known that there were grounds for complaint.
+The Legal Ombudsman ordinarily cannot accept a complaint if more than one year has passed since the act or omission complained of, or (if the act or omission is more than one year old) more than one year has passed from when you should reasonably have known that there were grounds for complaint.

 What to do if you are unhappy with our behaviour